AndyHegemann/FRC_TimeClock/README.md

 ## Software
 To keep the application simple the ID Reader communicates through a simple serial port.

 The software on the arduino is a stripped down version of the example code in the [Adafruit PN532 Library](https://github.com/adafruit/Adafruit-PN532) that waits for a card to be detected and prints the UID to the serial port.
-The application continously polls the serial port for any new UID's
+The application continously polls the serial port for any new UID's and then matches that to an ID and signs the person in/out like normal.

-Source code for the ID Reader is in the ID Reader folder
+Source code for the ID Reader is in the [ID Reader folder](https://github.com/AndyHegemann/FRC_TimeClock/tree/main/ID_Reader)